CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 - Pick one of your ideas (doesn't matter which one) and find three

-papers that talk about some of the research that has been done on
+the research that has been done on that idea.
+Turn in two sentences

-that paper is about and/or why you chose it for your list.
+why you chose it for your list.
+This is due before the beginning of

 Homework for next time:

-research on your idea.
-Turn in a formal version of that
+Turn in a formal version of that bibliography that follows

-welcome to use any set of guidelines that you wish, such as
+guidelines that you wish, such as

 - Go back to your full list from the brainstorming exercise and

-will probably be a useful way to kick this off.
+probably be a useful way to kick this off.

 - 11 February: Finding an advisor, part I